 Antonio squared his shoulders and faced his cousin.
 "Where do I sign?"

 Once the contract was signed and sealed with Antonio's signet ring, Shylock and Antonio ventured down to a notary*.
 Bassanio left to prepare for the journey to Zeus's Pyre.
-It was a long way away, thirteen days ride if they stuck to the main roads.
+It was a long way away, a fifteen day ride if they stuck to the main roads.
 With three thousand gold pieces that was a risky chance to take, so they would have to stay in the trees and mountains.
 There was a lower risk of being robbed if they took this route, but thieves would still be a danger to their caravan.

 Bassanio would be travelling with the Romano family's personal guard that came with them when they met with dignitaries or did any travelling whatsoever.
 Antonio longed to go with his friend, to protect him, but the contract stated that Antonio must remain within the city limits until the debt was repaid.